Are instant money transfers really instant?

 Before you decide to send money instantly, you should first check out the different types of transfer fees and exchange rate margins on offer.
-Most companies in the money transfer space profit from charging a fixed fee or a mark-up on exchange rates.
+Most companies in the money transfer space make their profit from charging a fixed fee or a mark-up on exchange rates.
 The exchange rate can have a large impact on the total cost of a transfer, especially larger amounts.

 Some providers may also charge an additional fee for instant transfers.
-These fixed fees could range anywhere from $1.99 – $24.99 and depend on a variety of factors.
-The exchange rate margin usually is 1 – 2% when using online money transfer providers, so be sure to choose the company offering the best rates and charging the lowest fees.
+These fixed fees could range anywhere from $1.99 - $24.99 and depend on a variety of factors.
+The exchange rate margin is normally 1 - 2% when using online money transfer providers, so be sure to choose the company offering the best rates and charging the lowest fees.

 Not being prepared to make an instant money transfer will most definitely cause inconvenient delays.
 If you can set up and verify your account and have your recipient's details to hand before you need to make an instant transfer, you'll have a much higher chance of success.